Have you ever wondered why your eyes water when you chop onions?

 Like Tear Gas

-Despite what you might think, the smell of onions is not what makes most people cry.
-You see, an onion gets it distinctive taste from compounds that contain sulfur atoms.
-When you slice an onion, you damage its cells, triggering a chemical reaction that converts these compounds into an acid that acts like tear gas.
+A misconception is that the smell of onions is not what makes most people cry.
+An onion gets it distinctive taste from compounds that contain sulfur atoms.
+When an onion is sliced into, its cells are damaged.
+That cut triggers a chemical reaction that converts these compounds into an acid that acts like tear gas.

 Garlic And Health Benefits

-A similar thing happens when you chop garlic.
+A similar thing happens when garlic is chopped.
 When it’s still in bulb form, garlic doesn’t smell like much.
-It’s only when you mince or dice the garlic’s cells that a chemical reaction releases the smell we associate with garlic.
+When it’s minced or diced the garlic’s cells trigger a chemical reaction releases the smell we associate with garlic.

 However, no one cries from slicing garlic.
-This is because the byproducts of the chemical reaction that takes place in garlic are different from the byproducts you get when you chop an onion.
+This is because the byproducts of the chemical reaction that takes place in garlic are different from the byproducts in onions.

-Scientists suggest that the same chemical that gives garlic and onions their distinctive smell helps them fight off bacteria and fungus and parasites.
-There might be something after all behind all those reports that garlic and onions are good for you.
+Research suggests that the same chemical that gives garlic and onions their distinctive smell helps them fight off bacteria and fungus and parasites.
+There might be something after all behind all those reports that garlic and onions are good for people.